LeoAlexandrov/Spherical/doc/AleSpherical.md

 	GeoCoordinate location2 = new GeoCoordinate(32.392110, -86.304144);
 	double distance = location1.DistanceTo(location2);

 I'll not focus on such methods like DotProduct, CrossProduct, Angle, DistanceTo, etc, because their use and purpose are obvious.
-But some methods are worth mentioning and explaining.
+But some methods for typical geospatial tasks are worth mentioning and explaining.

 ### InsideTriangle extension method
 	public static bool InsideTriangle(this ICartesian cartesian, ICartesian vertex1, ICartesian vertex2, ICartesian vertex3)
 	public static bool InsideTriangle(this ICartesian cartesian, double x1, double y1, double z1, double x2, double y2, double z2, double x3, double y3, double z3)

 This method checks if the vector **cartesian** is inside the spherical triangle with the **vertex1**, **vertex2**, **vertex3** vertices.
 Or with the vertices given by (x1,y1,z1), (x2,y2,z2), (x3,y3,z3).
 The method calculates triple products of the **cartesian** with each pair of vectors.
 The first criterion is that all results are of one sign.
 If the vector is inside, an opposite vector will produce triple products of one sign too.
 So, the second criterion is a plane formed by the triangle vertices ends and moved to the coordinate origin.
-End of **cartesian** vector must be on the one side with any of the vertices relative to this plane.
+End of the  **cartesian** vector must be on the one side with any of the vertices relative to this plane.
 This method is a cornerstone of the sphere triangular grid.

 ### PolygonInfo method
     public static double[] PolygonInfo(IEnumerable<ICartesian> polygon)